Tweets by @NYFedResearch

 The majority of RAs enter graduate or professional degree programs after leaving the New York Fed.
 Many pursue a Ph.D. in economics or finance, with recent RAs joining programs in universities such as Berkeley, University of Chicago, Harvard, MIT, Princeton, Stanford, and Yale.
 Others go on to pursue degrees in business, law, and public policy from leading institutions.

-New York Fed RAs also have a strong track record of obtaining fellowships: More than ten received fellowships from the National Science Foundation in 2020-23.
+New York Fed RAs also have a strong track record of obtaining fellowships: Eight received fellowships from the National Science Foundation in 2022-25.

 Fortune 500 companies and other top employers are seeking the skills and expertise you will gain as an RA.
 Former RAs have accepted positions at the Bank, while others have become leaders in the business, banking, higher-education, research, and nonprofit sectors.